woodthom2/protein_ner2/README.md

 # Running my trained model

-If you want to run the model that I trained earlier, set RNN_HOME to point to the folder tw_rnn_home in this repo.
+If you want to run the model that I trained earlier, copy the trained folder from tw_rnn_home into your RNN_HOME folder and run tw_run_protein*.sh as normal.
+You will need to change all the absolute paths inside $RNN_HOME/train/brain_pos/greedy/128-0.08-3600-0.9-0/context to point to the correct location on your system too.

 # Notes on the code